 According to the latest report from the World Bank, energy consumption per capita is increasing exponentially, from 1,200kWh to 3,200kWh.
 Although there are several driving factors behind this rise in energy consumption, a major one is the increase in the number of electronic devices per household.

 Worldwide power consumption increases the need to produce more energy.
 The question is how to meet this demand for more energy, and the answer lies within the very simple law of economics: supply and demand, as shown in Figure 1.

 There are two choices:

 While increasing supply seems to be a simple solution, most countries are leaning toward the second option: reducing demand, which would in turn preserve consumption of our natural resources and keep the earth green.
 Several countries and American states are introducing energy standards like Code of Conduct (CoC) Tier 2, U.S. Department of Energy (DoE) Level VI and California Title 22.

-Still, this leads to the next problem: how to control demand when the number of consumers are increasing.
+Still, this leads to the next problem: how to control demand when the number of consumers is increasing.
 The solution to this problem is designing more efficient power supplies that can deliver more energy while wasting less – without creating nightmares for power-supply designers, of course.
-Designers are looking for magic element that can help them to crank up the performance of the power supply.
+Designers are looking for a solution that can help them crank up the performance of their power supply.

 I have been using the UCC25600 resonant controller with excellent results.